-Yes, an engine that has been placed on the market and which met the applicable emission requirements at that time is not defined as a replacement engine within the regulation.
+Yes, an engine that has been placed on the market and which met the applicable emission requirements at that time is not defined as a replacement engine within the Regulation.
 These engines may nevertheless be used to replace existing engines installed in machines already placed on the EU market without any time limit.

-Examples include:
+Examples include, but are not limited to:

 - A Stage V engine used to replace a Stage V or prior emission stage engine installed in a machine.
-All Stage V requirements are applicable if the Stage V engine is used for replacement purpose. - A Stage IV engine marked with the production date, placed on the market prior to end of the respective transition period (Stage V placing on the market date) and used to replace a Stage IV or a prior emission stage engine installed in a machine. - A CI engine less than 19 kW which was previously unregulated at the EU level placed on the market prior to the respective Stage V placing on market date and used to replace an unregulated CI engine less than 19 kW installed in a machine.
+All Stage V requirements are applicable if the Stage V engine is used for replacement purpose. - A Stage IV engine marked with the production date, placed on the market prior to end of the respective transition period (Stage V placing on the market date) and used to replace a Stage IV or a prior emission stage engine installed in a machine. - A CI engine less than 19 kW which was previously unregulated at the EU level placed on the market prior to the respective Stage V placing on market date and used to replace an unregulated CI engine less than 19 kW installed in a machine. - A Stage III B engine 56-130 kW placed on the market in 2013, and not yet installed, used to replace a Stage III B or prior emission stage engine installed in a machine.